 You must be registered for at least half-time total summer enrollment (5 hours).

-If you have a Presidential Scholarship and want to use it during the summer, you must contact our office.
+If you have a Presidential Scholarship and want to use it during the summer, you must contact our Associate Director Rob Wirt.
 Use of the Presidential Scholarship during the summer will count as one semester of eligibility regardless of enrollment status.

 Child of Veterans and Officers (CVO)

-The Indiana Child of Veteran and Public Safety Officer Supplemental Grant Program (CVO) awards will be awarded if you received CVO funding during the academic year preceding the summer term and if eligible.
-Otherwise, you must notify our office that you want to use the CVO award.
-The CVO program requires that a completed Free Application for Federal Student Aid (FAFSA) for the 2013-14 academic year be on file with our office.
+The Indiana Child of Veteran and Public Safety Officer Supplemental Grant Program (CVO) awards will automatically be awarded if you received CVO funding during the academic year preceding the summer term and if eligible.
+If you did not, you must notify our office that you want to use the CVO award.
+The CVO program requires that a completed Free Application for Federal Student Aid (FAFSA) for the 2014-15 academic year be on file with our office.